Turner Classic Movies: Programming blocks

 From left to right: Jacqueline Stewart, Dave Karger, Ben Mankiewicz, Alicia Malone, and Eddie Muller at The Hollywood Roosevelt Hotel (April 2024).

 Most feature movies shown during the prime time and early overnight hours (8:00 p.m. to 2:30 a.m.
 Eastern Time) were presented by film historian Robert Osborne.
 He was the network's first host since its 1994 launch until 2016, except for a five-month medical leave from July to December 2011, when guest hosts presented each night's films.
 In September 2003, Ben Mankiewicz was hired as the network's daytime weekend host.

 In October 2012, Osborne announced he was delegating his on-air appearances over to Mankiewicz, who assumed primetime hosting duties on Fridays by the next year.
 Osborne nevertheless continued hosting the Private Screenings and The Essentials series.

 In January 2014, during his "Noir City" film festival in San Francisco, Eddie Muller announced he had been hired as an on-air host for the network.
 In May 2016, Tiffany Vasquez, a graduate of NYU Tisch School of the Arts, became the network's first female host, introducing films on Saturday afternoons.
 She had previously won TCM's 20th Anniversary Ultimate Fan Contest, flying to Atlanta to introduce a film of her choice on-air with Robert Osborne.
 In January 2018, Vasquez announced on Twitter she had taped her last introductions and her contract was not renewed.

-That same year, Dave Karger and Alicia Malone were jointly announced as full-time hosts for the network.
-In September 2019, Jacqueline Stewart was hired and became the network's first African-American host.
+That same year, in 2018, Dave Karger and Alicia Malone were jointly announced as full-time hosts for the network.
+In September 2019, Jacqueline Stewart became the network's first African-American host.

-Star of the Month

-Turner Classic Movies regularly airs a Star of the Month throughout the year in which most, if not all, feature films from a film star are shown during that night's schedule.
-August is the only month to not have a Star of the Month due to Summer Under the Stars.